 Provide bees with natural habitat to feed on by planting flowers in your garden.
 Aim for a range of species that bloom over different seasons.
-There are packets of bee-friendly flower seeds available, or here is a list of 25 bee-friendly plants as examples.
+There are packets of bee-friendly flower seeds available.

 If you don’t have a garden, you can plant in window boxes, or pots along your driveway; any outdoor space, particularly amid an urban environment, will provide forage for bees as well as be aesthetically pleasing.

 Wildness and weeds

 Some of bees most valued food sources are wild flowers and what might be classified as weeds, dandelions and clover just two examples.

 You can allow part of your garden to grow wild and meadow-like so bees can enjoy the nectar of a wider range of flowering plants (and you can always cut them back after they have bloomed).